gracious-tech/fetch/site/src/access/client/index.md

 If your code editor supports Typescript you'll get helpful auto-suggestions that explain all the methods and arguments possible, or alternatively you can also explore the [auto-generated docs](api/classes/client.BibleClient.html).

+### Styles
+The client includes a functional stylesheet, meaning styles that are minimalistic and critical for correct display.
+If you don't include this in your project then, for example, footnotes etc. are going to appear inline and undistinguishable from actual scripture.

+If you use a tool like Webpack or Vite then you'll simply need to `import '@gracious.tech/fetch-client/dist/client.css'` in a Javascript module, or you could alternatively deploy it with your code and use a `<link>` element to include it.

+All styles are namespaced under the class `fetch-bible` and all subclasses are prefixed with `fb-` so that it won't affect your existing styles and they also are unlikely to affect fetch(bible) HTML.
+So you must embed fetch(bible) HTML under a container element with the class `fetch-bible`.

 ## Example